bbfox0703/Mydev-Cheat-Engine-Tables/THE LEGEND OF HEROES SEN NO KISEKI II KAI -The Erebonian Civil War-/README.md

-# The Legend of Heroes: Sen no Kiseki I KAI -Thors Military Academy 1204- Cheat Engine table
+# The Legend of Heroes: Sen no Kiseki II KAI -The Erebonian Civil War- Cheat Engine table

 The Legend of Heroes: Sen no Kiseki II KAI -The Erebonian Civil War- (Steam)